 I am a politically conscious painter, sculptor, instrument builder and performance artist.
 Influenced by the folk aesthetic and history of the American South, I appropriate, manipulate, and re-purpose the material that surrounds me to create time-based works in performance, video and sound.
-As my alter ego “Ninnie,” I am a roving folk artist and singer, sharing tales of my travels and life in my native Kentucky and hailed as the “Post-Modern Minnie Pearl” and a “Countrified Laurie Anderson.”
+As my alter ego of my youth “Ninnie,” I became a roving folk artist and singer, sharing tales of my travels and life in my native Kentucky and hailed as the “Post-Modern Minnie Pearl” and a “Countrified Laurie Anderson.”
+My current alter ego “I-Cing”, is my middle-aged persona whom reflects on her solar diaries in video musicals.

 At the core of my artistic practice is a concern with identity and its mutability.
 For me, art is a means to disrupt “normalized” ideas and raise questions about the world that surrounds us.
 How we perceive the past is influenced by the context in which we live today, and art is the vehicle through which we can critically engage with those histories and engender change.